Sumit2202/todo-real-time/README.md

 <div align="center">

-# todo-real-time
+# Todo-real-time

 todo-real-time is a **realtime & offline-first**, todo mobile app for android and iOS built using react-native & firebase.

-It syncs data in realtime across multiple devices, so you can "jump" between devices without worrying about syncing.<br />
+It syncs data in real-time across multiple devices, so you can "jump" between devices without worrying about syncing.<br />

 Syncing is enabled through gRPC remote procedure calls and bi-directional streaming over the database connection under the hood

 todo-fire is made with high availability and high consistency, It's made possible to achieve both through the underlying Spanner DB [see paper...][spanner-paper]

-todo-fire has authentication built-in through firebase email-password method.
+todo-fire has authentication built-in through the Firebase email-password method.

 </div>